Should you use DISC for Hiring?

 Adam Stamm

-DISC is an incredibly simple, yet powerful tool.
-Because it is cost effective and easy to use, we understand why teams and organizations decide to use it as a selection tool for hiring or promoting.
+Because it is cost-effective and easy to use, we understand why teams and organizations want to use it as a selection tool for hiring or promoting.
 But should they?

-For those who don’t have time to read this full article, here is an overview:
+For those who don’t have time to read this entire article, here is an overview:

-For those who have the time, continue reading for the full answer to the question of using DISC for hiring.
+For those who have the time, please continue reading for our complete perspective to the question of using DISC for hiring.

 Determining a Candidate’s Fit